Kramin42/Kramell/dieselrobin/bonus.md

 ### Mission C

 Complete mission 7 without using any potions or scrolls.
+(Only mission 7, you may use potions/scrolls for earlier parts).

 ## Tier 3 (8 points)